 - Demonstrate a minimum level of English language competency.
 For those with certain passports (notably the UK, the Republic of Ireland, Canada, the US, or New Zealand) there is an assumption that English language is adequate, but for those without a passport from one of these countries an English language test will need to be attended and a satisfactory result achieved.
 It should be noted that a requirement to have English language competency is applied by certain migration skills assessment bodies as well as by the Department of Immigration to the visa application – and that the assessing body’s competency requirement can be higher than for the visa application.

-- Secure at least 60 points under the skilled visa points test.
+- Secure at least 65 points (from the 1st of July, 2018) under the skilled visa points test.
 It should be noted that there are 5 points available for sponsorship under subclass 190.